clins10/Altschool-cloud-exercises/README.md

    **INSTRUCTION:**

         *   Learn how to use the add-apt-repository command
-        *   Submit the content of
+        *   Submit The Content Of:

             *   etc/apt/sources.list and
             *   the output of #php -v command.

 ## [Exercise 5](/exercise-5)